hookahtagen/PolyVigenere/README.md

 ### Usage:<br>
 <sup>

-    + Define the alphabets dictionary with the desired mapping of key characters <br>
-    to their corresponding alphabets.<br>
+    + Define the alphabets dictionary with the desired mapping of key characters to their corresponding alphabets.<br>
 </sup>
 <br>
 <sup>

-    + Specify the key to be used for encryption/decryption.<br>
+    + Specify the key to be used for encryption/decryption.
 </sup>

 <sup>

-    + Call the poly_vigenere_encrypt function with the plaintext message to be <br>
-    encrypted and the key, along with the alphabets dictionary.
-The encrypted <br>
-    message will be returned.
+    + Call the poly_vigenere_encrypt function with the plaintext message to be encrypted and the key, along with the alphabets dictionary.
+The encrypted message will be returned.
 </sup>
 <br>
 <sup>

-    + Call the poly_vigenere_decrypt function with the encrypted message and the <br>
-    key, along with the alphabets dictionary.
-The decrypted message will be returned. <br>
+    + Call the poly_vigenere_decrypt function with the encrypted message and the key, along with the alphabets dictionary.
+The decrypted message will be returned.
 </sup>

 <sup>

-    + Note: This program only works with single-character mappings of key characters to <br>
-    alphabets, and does not support multiple characters per alphabet.
+    + Note: This program only works with single-character mappings of key characters to alphabets, and does not support multiple characters per alphabet.
 </sup>